Hurricane Harvey Facts, Damage and Costs

 Climatologists agree that global warming contributed to Harvey’s impact.
 Studies found the amount of rainfall was between 15-38 percent higher because of global warming.
 There are three reasons for that.
 First, the Gulf region air temperatures were 2 to 3 degrees Fahrenheit hotter than in the past.
 That allowed the air to hold more moisture.

-How Does Harvey's Damage Compare to Other Natural Disasters?
+How Harvey's Damage Compares to Other Natural Disasters

 Harvey's extensive damage was unusual.
 Typically, the most damaging hurricanes hit the densely populated East Coast.
 But Harvey remained over a major metropolitan area for a longer time than most hurricanes.